saryazdi/Duckietown-Object-Detection-LFV/README.md

    If running in simulation, first run the below command to get a bash in the container running your code (hint: if you do not know the container name, run ```docker ps``` to see a name list of all of the currently running containers):

       $ docker exec -it <CONTAINER_NAME> /bin/bash
-   If running on hardware, first run the below command to get a bash in the container running your code:
+   If running on hardware, first run the below command to get a bash in the container running your code and source the workspace:

       $ docker -H <DUCKIEBOT_NAME>.local exec -it demo_HW_lfv_start /bin/bash